Which nation has won the most Rugby World Cups? Let’s re-live all of them, through the lense of world rugby’s most successful nations.

 Through the 2010s, the All Blacks rose to be crowned the world’s best on multiple occasions, with the Springboks nipping at their heels the entire time.

-Following the 2019 World Cup in Japan, South Africa were able to go level with New Zealand on the most Rugby World Cup wins and the two are likely to continue to battle for top spot heading into the 2023 event and beyond.
+Following the 2019 World Cup in Japan, South Africa were able to go level with New Zealand on the most Rugby World Cup wins and, wouldn’t you know it, they met in the 2023 Final as well.
+The Springboks emerged victorious, moving into outright first in the race.

 Obviously, the Wallabies and their rivals England have had their time in the sun as well.
 But what’s their success look like?